Bucket List Experience: Motor Gliding

 Thank god, no crash landing!

-The closer we came to the end of the flight, the more nervous I got again.
 I was a bit scared of the landing and it didn’t calm my nerves when my Dad mentioned that it’s usually the most difficult part of motor gliding.
 It rather caused the opposite effect.

 Yeah, definitely not helpful at all.